0x-song/solidity-app/README.md

     /// @notice Count all NFTs assigned to an owner
     /// @dev NFTs assigned to the zero address are considered invalid, and this
     ///  function throws for queries about the zero address.
-    /// @param _owner An address for whom to query the balance
+    /// @param owner An address for whom to query the balance
-    /// @return The number of NFTs owned by `_owner`, possibly zero
+    /// @return balance The number of NFTs owned by `_owner`, possibly zero
     /// 返回某个地址所拥有的所有的NFT数量
     function balanceOf(address owner) external view returns (uint256 balance);

     /// @notice Find the owner of an NFT
     /// @dev NFTs assigned to zero address are considered invalid, and queries
     ///  about them do throw.
-    /// @param _tokenId The identifier for an NFT
+    /// @param tokenId The identifier for an NFT
-    /// @return The address of the owner of the NFT
+    /// @return owner The address of the owner of the NFT
     /// 返回某个tokenId所属的主人地址
     function ownerOf(uint256 tokenId) external view returns (address owner);